HOW TO CREATE A MINIMALIST FAMILY HOME FOR FAMILY NOT CLUTTER

 Even if you have, maybe your family doesn’t know about it or you haven’t shown them to put things away if they’re not using them.

-#3 Identify how you use each room and keep in there only what you use in that room
+3. Identify how you use each room and what to keep in there

 You don’t keep kitchen utensils in the bathroom so why let make-up find its way into the kitchen, or random junk be stored in your wardrobe because you don’t know where else to put it?
 Your wardrobe should be for your clothes only!